-Twinkies maker Hostess bought by food giant Smucker for $5.6bn
+Twinkies maker Hostess bought by food giant Smucker in $5.6bn deal

 The deal marks the latest big takeover this year in the US food manufacturing business.

-Last month, Campbell's Soup announced it was buying Rao's pasta sauce owner Sovos Bands for $2.7bn.
+Last month, Campbell's Soup announced it was buying Rao's pasta sauce owner Sovos Brands for $2.7bn.

 The month before that M&M's owner Mars acquired Kevin's Natural Foods, while consumer goods giant Unilever bought frozen yoghurt brand Yasso in June.